ehsan18t/cv/README.md

 ## Quick Start

-1. Ensure LuaLaTeX is installed (MiKTeX setup already works) and build with the provided VS Code tasks or Latex Workshop recipes.
+1. Install Docker and run `docker compose build` once to create the `ehsancv/latex:latest` image with LuaLaTeX, Inkscape (for SVG conversion), bundled Calibri fonts, and `latexmk`.
+2. Build every root-level CV variant with `docker compose run --rm cv-builder`.
+PDFs land in `pdf/` and the build directory is cleaned automatically.
-2. Open `cv-config.tex` and adjust `\cvsetup{...}` to update name, tagline, colours, PDF metadata, and contact details.
+3. Open `cv-config.tex` and adjust `\cvsetup{...}` to update name, tagline, colours, PDF metadata, and contact details.
-3. Switch between content variants by changing the `\input{sections/...}` lines in `main.tex` (e.g. swap the `about` and `skills` files for backend or frontend versions).
+4. Switch between content variants by changing the `\input{sections/...}` lines in any root `.tex` file (e.g. swap the `about` and `skills` files for backend or frontend versions).

 ## Customisation Points